mfitz/slakkit/README.md

 ## Randomness and duplicate posts
-Slakkit does not keep and interrogate a persistent record of which Reddit posts it has seen, so duplicate messages are possible, but you can do a few things to make it less likely that you will see them.
+Slakkit does not keep and interrogate a persistent record of which Reddit posts it has seen, so duplicate messages are possible.
+However, you can do a few things to make it less likely that you will see them.

 In general, the more unique subreddits you have in `slakkit_SUBREDDIT_LIST`, the less chance there will be of duplicate messages, so a longer list is _usually_ better.
 However, there are circumstances where this rule of thumb does not hold,